Logo featuring a stylized person sitting in a yoga pose with the text "Therapeutic Yoga Method".

 Move better, feel better, live better.

 Welcome to a different kind of yoga.
-Designed to build strength, improve balance, and restore your body’s natural ease.
+The Therapeutic Yoga Method is designed to build strength, improve balance, and restore your body’s natural ease.

 • Unlike many forms of yoga, the goal of the Therapeutic Yoga Method isn’t to push the body into extreme or contorted postures, but to support natural ranges of flexibility, mobility, and movement.